Chapter 29 Dress it up!

 Any level one headers that come after this will be appendix chapters and will be “numbered” with letters.
 See more here.

-Let’s create an appendix for our demo book by making a new .Rmd
+Let’s create an appendix for our demo book by making a new .Rmd.

 - In the IDE, create a fresh

-by going to File > New File > R Markdown. - Delete everything in this file.
+.Rmdby going to File > New File > R Markdown. - Delete everything in this file.

 - Add your appendix header at the top of the

-Optionally, some appendix chapters and content, like so:
+.Rmd:# (APPENDIX) Appendix {-} Optionally, some appendix chapters and content, like so:

-# (APPENDIX) Appendix {-} # Appendix A Here is the first appendix chapter. # Appendix B Here is the second appendix chapter.
+# (APPENDIX) Appendix {-} # Appendix A Here is the first appendix chapter. # Appendix B Here is the second appendix chapter.- Save this file in your project directory as

-.
+appendix.Rmd.
 You can choose a different name.
 Open

-to the end of your list of.Rmds
+_bookdown.ymland add this new appendix.Rmdto the end of your list of.Rmdsfiles.

 29.3 Aesthetics